Should You Put Your Address on Your Resume?

 Putting Your Address on Your Resume Is Necessary for an Employer

-Because a traditional work resume typically contains your home address, some firms will not consider applicants who do not provide contact details.
-They may question what you are attempting to hide with such one-sided communication.
+Because a typical work resume typically includes your home address, some employers will not even consider applicants who fail to provide contact information.
+They may ask themselves what you are attempting to hide with such one-way communication.

-An organization may be looking for people who live in a specific area, want to perform a background check, or seek to know how long it will take the applicant to get to work.
-If that's the case, they're not ready to spend time figuring out where an applicant lives.
+A company may be looking for persons who live in a specific location, want to carry out a background check, or want to know how long it will take the candidate to travel to work.
+If that is the case, then they are not willing to spend time finding out where a candidate lives.

 Applicant Profile Needs to Be Created by Applicant Tracking Systems (ATS)

-Companies can use applicant tracking system (ATS) software to help recruit and hire.
-Employers use ATS to construct applicant profiles because it collects and organizes candidates' information and initial screening of all incoming applications.
-As a result, recruiters can focus solely on the profiles that best meet the job description.
+Companies can hire and recruit using an applicant tracking system (ATS) software.
+Companies use ATS to create applicant profiles because it collects and organizes candidates' information and conducts initial screening of all received applications.
+This implies that recruiters only receive the top profiles to suit the job requirement.

 In practice, application tracking systems (ATS) assist hiring managers in narrowing their candidates, but top prospects sometimes fall through the cracks.